Mishalfatima/Depth-from-Focus-by-Optimization/README.md

 image focus for 3 D shape recovery in the presence of noise, A Malik and T S Choi, Pattern Recognition 2008

-2.“An Experimental Comparison of Min Cut/Max Flow Algorithms for Energy Minimization in Vision, Yuri Boykov and Vla dimir Kolmogorov, IEEE TPAMI 2004”
+2. “An Experimental Comparison of Min Cut/Max Flow Algorithms for Energy Minimization in Vision, Yuri Boykov and Vla dimir Kolmogorov, IEEE TPAMI 2004”